-\begin{rem}When $p\gg \log n/n$, the graph $G(n,p)$ is almost a random regular graph and thus $H_0$ appears a good approximation of $H$.
-When $p$ becomes smaller, such approximation is no longer accurate.
+\begin{rem}When $p\gg \log n/n$, the graph $G(n,p)$ is almost a random regular graph and thus $H_0$ appears to be a good approximation of $H$.
+When $p$ becomes smaller, such an approximation is no longer accurate.
 In this sense, Theorem \ref{t:bulkESD-intro} is optimal. \end{rem}